Mega Millions: Miscellany

-In the aftermath of the attack on the World Trade Center on September 11, 2001, the legislature in Albany, fearing a monumental loss of revenue, passed legislation the following month, which was signed by Governor George Pataki, which included joining a multi-jurisdictional lottery game.
-Around the same time, for entirely different reasons, Ohio's governor also gave the green light to joining a multi-jurisdictional game.
-Both lotteries opted to join The Big Game, which, at the time, was offered in seven states.
-The added populations of the two new jurisdictions, in turn, led to a larger double matrix.
-The first machine continued to hold white 52 balls, while 16 gold balls were added in the second, meaning there were 52 numbers to pick from in both parts of each $1 game.
-On May 15, 2002, the game was renamed The Big Game Mega Millions; shortly after, it became just Mega Millions.
-Except for the 2010 cross-selling expansion, this was the only time The Big Game or Mega Millions simultaneously added more than one member.

 In 2005, Mega Millions was the target of a mailing scam.
 A letter bearing the Mega Millions logo was used in a string of lottery scams designed to trick people into providing personal financial information by cashing bogus checks.
 The letter, which had been sent to people in several states via standard mail, included a check for what the scammers said was an unclaimed Mega Millions prize.
 If the check was cashed, it bounced, but not before the bank stamped it with a routing number and personal account information and sent it back to the fraudulent organization, providing them with the recipients' financial information.